Mizzou Basketball Upsets Florida in Battle, Notches First Road Win Since 2023

-Missouri notched its first road win since Nov.
-28, 2023 — where it defeated the Pittsburgh Panthers 71-64 — by taking down Florida 83-82.
-Despite a comeback in the second half from the Gators and questionable foul trouble, the Tigers were able to fend off a death roll and escape to improve their record to 14-3.

-Four players finished in double-digit points for Missouri, but it was Caleb Grill who was the true standout.
-A hot stretch of made 3-pointers in the first half catapulted it to a huge lead, and his final statline of 22 points on 7-of-11 shooting gave it a huge offensive boost off the bench.
+Early into the first half, a potential upset seemed on the horizon.
+The Tigers led 50-34 at the break, thanks in large part to a string of 3-pointers from Caleb Grill.
+The senior finished the game with 22 points on 7-of-11 shooting, adding to an already impressive resume this season.

+"Our ability to shoot the basketball in the first half is what gave us the obvious execution, but Caleb Grill stretched that lead on his own," Gates said.
+"He was on fire.
+You guys saw it.
+He was on fire, but his team kept feeding him."

-Walter Clayton Jr. was a constant struggle to defend for the Tigers throughout the night, however, finishing with 28 points on 9-of-19 shooting.
+The game wasn't without its suprises though, as the Gators made a large push in the second half.
+Walter Clayton Jr. was a constant struggle to defend for Missouri throughout the night, finishing with 28 points on 9-of-19 shooting.
 Whenever it looked like they could gain a big enough lead to hit the dagger, the guard responded with a bucket.

+"Walter Clayton Jr., that kid, is a potential Player of the Year," Gates said confidently.

-Missouri had an immense amount of things working against it between Clayton, the ejection of Tony Perkins and high foul totals for a couple of its starters, but it was able to close out the game regardless.
-The win marked its first over a top-five opponent on true road games since Feb.
-25, 2012 against the No. 3 Baylor Bears.
+The Tigers had an immense amount of things working against it between Clayton, the ejection of Tony Perkins and high foul totals for a couple of its starters, but it was able to close out the game regardless in the end.
+Bringing its record to 14-3, things are on the upswing for Missouri potentially earning a ranking next week.

 The Tigers got off to quick start in the first four minutes of action, as Tamar Bates added five points and forced two Gators turnovers.
 Clayton matched Bates with five points of his own during that time — a preview of what was to come during the rest of the night.